-Good rains in February meant that the weir overflowed for the first time since December 2017.
+Good rains in February meant that the weir overflowed for the first time since December 2017 and continued rainfall in July and August 2020.
 As a result we have seen an increase in water quality.

 Figures 1 and 2: Water flowing over the Tooloom Falls and Weir June 2020